Mama June Dating Show — Will The ‘From Not To Hot’ Star Be The Next ‘Bachelorette’? [WATCH]

-Mama June has lost an incredible amount of weight and she’s single so the likely next step for a reality star of her caliber would be a dating show, right?
+Mama June has lost an incredible amount of weight and she’s single, so the likely next step for a reality star of her caliber would be a dating show, right?
 With Season 1 of Mama June: From Not To Hot coming to a close, everyone wants to know what she’ll be up to next.
 When asked recently if she would consider putting herself out there on a show like The Bachelorette, Mama June admitted that there might actually be a dating show in the works.

 In a brand new interview with People, Mama June was asked if she has plans to be on the next season of The Bachelorette.
 What she had to say in response was not entirely surprising.
-It turns out that Mama June won’t be starring in The Bachelorette but there might actually be a dating show in the works with her name on it.
+It turns out that Mama June won’t be starring in The Bachelorette, but there might actually be a dating show in the works with her name on it.

 THEFIRSTTRILLIONAIRE Mama June: Is She Going to Be the Next Bachelorette?! https://t.co/nr57NoIrYu VIA #SAPNAJHA pic.twitter.com/L4TNymlEy8